You may be able to read this but do you know someone who cannot because they have a visual impairment?

 The USB Memory Sticks are delivered by the Royal Mail “Articles for the Blind” service by 1st Class Post, free of charge.

 Originally started by Roland Hill and reportedly as a one-man operation in his garden shed.
 It was said to have started in 1966 but we have no hard evidence to confirm that, only from the memory of one of our members.
+Until 2021, the Talking Newspaper was recorded in a studio but, thanks to Covid, we undertook a totally different method.
+With all volunteer readers and the production team working from home, the recordings a collected via the Internet and subsequently processed for copying and distribution.

 In 1988, the Woking Talking Newspaper became a Registered Charity and was reformed as the Woking Talking Newspaper (1988) Association.